action #129955

 As discussed, isotovideo should probe by default whether ffmpeg is installed and what it can do.
 It would then use SVT-1 (or VP9 as fallback) with reasonable default parameters.
 Only if none is possible the normal video encoder would be used.
 PR for this: https://github.com/os-autoinst/os-autoinst/pull/2328

-Updated by dimstar 10 months ago
+Updated by dimstar over 1 year ago

 OW19 workers currently fail all jobs with